 The laws include rules on alcohol use, including post-accident testing to check for alcohol and drugs.

-According to FMCSA regulations, a commercial truck driver is prohibited from drinking alcohol within 4 hours of going on duty or operating a commercial vehicle.
-Alcohol is not allowed inside the cab.
+According to FMCSA regulations, a commercial truck driver is prohibited from drinking alcohol within four hours of going on duty or operating a commercial vehicle.
+Alcohol is not allowed inside the cab of a commercial truck.

-If a truck driver gets into a crash and survives, the company must test them for alcohol and controlled substances within 8 hours of the accident.
-Regardless of the type of accident, the employer has to record why if they did not administer the test.
+If a truck driver gets into a crash and survives, their employer must test them for alcohol and controlled substances within eight hours of the accident.
+If they cannot administer the test in time, the employer has to record why they did not administer the test.

-However, truck drivers may rely on alcohol to deal with their irregular schedules and long driving times.
-They are still required to work long, uninterrupted shifts of 14 hours with only a minimum of a 10-hour break beforehand.
-Over 7 to 8 consecutive days, they can drive up to 60 to 80 hours on duty.
+Despite intoxication being prohibited by the FMCSA, truck drivers may rely on alcohol to deal with their irregular schedules and long driving times.
+They can still be required to work long, uninterrupted 14-hour shifts with only a minimum of a 10-hour break beforehand.
+Over a period of seven to eight consecutive days, they can drive up to 60 to 70 hours on duty.

-If you suffer serious injuries in a collision with a truck driver who you suspect may have been under the influence, the most important thing you need to worry about is getting medical attention.
-You should do a few things after a truck accident when you suffered only minor injuries.
+If you suffer injuries in a collision with a truck driver who you suspect may have been under the influence, the most important thing you need to worry about is getting medical attention.
+Try to take these other steps after a truck accident as well:

-Call 911 for the local authorities and emergency medical services if you and anyone else are injured.
+Call 911 to alert the local authorities and emergency medical services of the crash and to let them know if you or anyone else is injured.
 Tell the emergency dispatcher about the number of people involved in the truck accident, so they can send emergency vehicles as needed.

-A police report is crucial to have accurate documentation of the accident, including the information of all the vehicles and drivers involved.
+A police report serves as crucial documentation of the accident, including producing identifying information of all the vehicles and drivers involved.

 If you can safely get out of your vehicle with no traffic around you, you can document the accident scene with your smartphone.
 Take photos and videos of the vehicles, road conditions, and the weather at the time of your accident.

-You can also collect the contact and insurance information of all drivers in the accident.
-Collect the contact and insurance information and the truck’s license plate number from the truck driver.
+You can also collect the license plate numbers, contact, and insurance information of all drivers in the accident, including the truck driver.

-Schedule an appointment for you and your passengers to evaluate your physical condition if you didn’t get emergency medical care.
-Although you may not notice immediate injuries from your accident, there could be less visible injuries, such as internal bleeding, that your doctor may discover through diagnostic testing.
+Schedule an appointment to evaluate your physical condition if you didn’t get emergency medical care.
+Although you may not notice immediate injuries from your accident, there could be internal injuries, such as bleeding or organ damage, that your doctor may discover through diagnostic testing.

-A truck accident can become complex because of the multiple parties involved, including the truck driver, their employer, and more.
-You may also have to deal with their insurance companies and how the myriad of federal trucking regulations can impact liability.
+A truck accident can become complex because of the multiple parties involved, including the truck driver and their employer.
+You may also have to deal with insurance companies and the many federal trucking regulations that can impact liability.

-The guidance of an experienced truck accident lawyer can help you navigate trucking regulations to get the compensation you need, especially if your accident was caused by a drunk truck driver.
+The guidance of an experienced St. Louis truck accident lawyer can help you navigate trucking regulations to get the compensation you need, especially if your accident was caused by an intoxicated truck driver.